junga-com/bg-pkgrepo-deb/doc/DebRepoStructure.md

 Unlike closed app stores, a linux device can specify which repository makes software available to it and can specify multiple repositories whose contents are logically combined together in a union.
 When the same software package name is available from multiple repositories used by a device, the version numbers of the packages determine which one is installed by default.
-If two repositories contain the same exact version of a package name, they are not technically compatible to be used by the same device.
+If two repositories contain the same exact version of a package name, they are not technically compatible to be used at the same time.

+So even though we might think of a debian package repository for a particular distribution release (say Ubuntu focal) as a single entity, it is actually several repository entities that the client installation cobbles together in its apt sources.list file.
+A typical Ubuntu focal installation would use the repositories focal, focal-security, and focal-updates to produce the union of software that is Ubuntu focal.

-We can think of a particular set of compatible repositories as a logical operating system complete with the full set of software that is 'approved' to be installed.
-A running device that uses that repository set gets a subset of the system installed initially and can then can install other software from the approved set as needed.
+We can think of a particular set of compatible repositories as a logical operating system complete with the full set of software that is could be installed.
+By adding a new repository, say a PPA for a specific piece of software, we are extending the logical operating system that the client has installed.

+, A running device that uses that repository set gets a subset of the system installed initially and can then can install other software from the approved set as needed.
 This is particularly useful in an organization that wants limit the software running on its devices to an approved set of software.

+Such an organization would make policy that devices controlled by the organization would only use the repository server that the organization operates and would not be allowed to add third party repositories (PPA, etc...).

+The organization that runs a